howonlee/mertonon/docs/roadmap.md

 - GH test CI
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property.
 Whack a profit thing out for real, refactor the competitiveness thing to budget utilization
 - Kick off forward passes every time we change anything
-- Model updates, what's necessary of BE
-- Model updates FE
 - EE plugin making - dynamic loading? not doing dynamic loading? doing funky stuff? some registry or something?
 - RBAC BE.
 EE plugin for full RBAC, CE for general user-admin thing
 - RBAC FE